by Leah Raeder

 - I loved Raeder’s writing style it was almost lyrical as she weaved in quotes from authors and poets that eloquently expressed Laney’s feelings.
 Throughout this twisted tale, she addresses some dark subjects that include mental disease, drug addiction, lesbianism and bisexuality.
 We witness multiple partner encounters, prejudice, revenge and death.
 It is sometimes cruel, shockingly truthful at times and touches on the darkest aspects of humanity.
 Shocking, brilliant, and what the bloody hell all came to mind as I listened.

 - Black Iris held me spellbound even as I shuttered.
 It was like a haunted fun ride at the Jersey shore.
 I held on because I could not imagine where the story would turn next.
 The last quarter of the book had me gasping as Raeder took even this experienced rider through unexpected twists and revelations.
-Her ability to make you loath and love the characters was impressive and she took her time fleshing out the story and provided a satisfying ending for the reader.
+Her ability to make you loathe and love the characters was impressive and she took her time fleshing out the story and provided a satisfying ending for the reader.

 - Black Iris is dark and I loved this twisty tale, but my friend and I talked about the book and maybe it is our age, but we both felt that it romanticized drug usage and alcohol addiction.
 Part of this stems from the author’s writing style and her poetic interpretation of the character’s emotions and mindset.
-I am not saying it was not portrayed correctly for the story but I am giving you fair warning, this is not a read for unstable or impressionable young minds.
+I am not saying it was not portrayed correctly in the story but I am giving you fair warning, this is not a read for unstable or impressionable young minds.

-- Raeder takes a no holds barred approach to drugs, mental illness, death and prejudices particularly against lesbians and homosexuals.
+- Raeder takes a no holds barred approach to drugs, mental illness, death, and prejudices, particularly against lesbians and homosexuals.
 It is dark and may be disturbing for some readers.

 Black Iris was a mind-tripping tale that I won’t soon forget.
-For me the audio version enhanced the ride by notching up the suspense and bringing the characters to life.
+For me, the audio version enhanced the ride by notching up the suspense and bringing the characters to life.
 Leah Raeder is an author whose works I plan to continue reading.

 Never miss a post by adding Caffeinated to your Inbox